ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Test - data being stored while performing a test

-While a user performs a test, the following data is stored.
+While a account performs a test, the following data is stored.
 After finishing the test, this data is presented at various other tabs (see [Data being presented](#Data being presented)).
 This is needed in order to provide the functionality of the test component.
 All listed data is at least linked to the 'User ID'.

 - User ID
 - Client IP